Table of Contents

 Source: Clean Energy Regulator (CER) data, 2024 (preliminary figures subject to confirmation)

-Current Year State Competition (2025)
+Current Year State Competition (made in 2025)

 The first half of 2025 shows a tight contest between the two leading states.
 Queensland leads with 31,051 installations, closely followed by NSW with 30,770 installations through the first six months of the year, indicating potential shifts in market leadership as the year progresses.